ee-jackson/danum-gaps/README.md

-# template-project
+# danum-gaps

-This repository contains the [research compendium](https://research-compendium.science) for the project: X. The compendium is a collection of all digital parts of the research project to date.
+This repository contains the [research compendium](https://research-compendium.science) for the project: Growth and survival of enrichment planted tree seedlings in old-growth and selectively logged lowland dipterocarp rainforest.
+The compendium is a collection of all digital parts of the research project to date.

 ## Contents:

 ### [`code/`](code/)
-The [`code/`](code/) directory contains two subdirectories:
+The [`code/`](code/) directory contains these subdirectories:

-[`notebooks/`](code/notebooks/) contains R Markdown or Quarto files that are used for exploratory analysis.
+[`notebooks/`](code/notebooks/) contains Quarto files that are used for exploratory analysis.
 They produce figures and documents.
-All `.Rmd` files in [`notebooks/`](code/notebooks/) are knitted to `.md` `github_documents` to make the GitHub repo browsable.

 [`scripts/`](code/scripts/) contains action scripts, i.e. all the code for cleaning, combining, and analysing the data.
 All paths in the scripts are relative to the root directory (where the `.Rproj` file lives).
 Each `.R` script has a summary at the top of what it does.
 The scripts are numbered in the order in which they would typically be run.